Author: Leona Werezak

 How It Can Help Deliver Better Patient Care

-The most notable benefit of this technology is that the patient receives a more accurate diagnosis.
+The most notable benefit of these advances in radiology is that the patient receives a more accurate diagnosis.

 Additionally, the studies are performed at a higher speed with a lower dose of radiation.